UiO-IN3110/UiO-IN3110.github.io/assignments/assignment3/assignment3.md

+---
-# Assignment 3: Python for the gram
+title: "Assignment 3: Python for the gram"
+---

 ## General information